Sandy M. Hermanoff, Founding Chair

 Patricia Boyer Miller

-Patricia graduated in 1972 with a B.A. in Journalism.
-She is President of the Nobel Learning Communities.
+Patricia (BA, Journalism, 1972) is President of the Nobel Learning Communities.
 She resides in Wayne, PA.

 “But for The Ohio State University Lantern I would not be the communicator I am today.
 My writing skills, ability to meet deadlines, and passion for accuracy contributed greatly to my leadership success.”
 LinkedIn

-Rich graduated in 1980 with a B.A. in Journalism.
-He currently is founder of Big Sprocket LLC, a marketing consultancy working with business-to-business technology companies in Silicon Valley and beyond.
+Rich (BA, Journalism, 1980) currently is founder of Big Sprocket LLC, a marketing consultancy working with business-to-business technology companies in Silicon Valley and beyond.
 He resides in San Mateo, CA.

 “My time at The Ohio State University and especially my experience working on The Lantern and learning from my classmates and School of Communication professors provided me an incredible foundation.
 Whether working as a newspaper reporter or marketing consultant, I use these fundamental skills every day.
 I want to ensure others enjoy an equally rich experience!”
 LinkedIn

-John graduated in 1979 with a B.A. in journalism.
-He is an author and retired attorney/partner at Willkie, Farr & Gallagher LLP.
+John (BA, Journalism, 1979) is an author and retired attorney/partner at Willkie, Farr & Gallagher LLP.
 He resides in New York, NY.

 “The Lantern is the best possible training ground for any profession that involves writing, fact-gathering, and analysis of complex issues.
 I use the skills I learned at the Lantern every day.
 I am proud to be able to give back something to the School of Journalism in return for everything it has given me.”
 LinkedIn

-Jay graduated in 1971 with a B.A. in Journalism.
-Prior to retirement, he was President of Cox Newspapers, Inc. He resides in Atlanta, GA.
+Prior to retirement, Jay (BA, Journalism, 1971) was President of Cox Newspapers, Inc. He resides in Atlanta, GA.

 “The Lantern brought to life what I learned in the classroom from 1967-71.
 At a tender age I got lessons that served me well for a career in newspapers.
 The joy I felt each time the Lantern published remained with me for four decades of newspapering.
 The values it instilled remain today.”
 LinkedIn